gdraheim/programminghelpers/errnocode.md

 ## errnocode

+Usage: errnocode.py [-options]

+Options:
+  -h, --help   show this help message and exit
+  -p, --posix  only show posix defined errno codes

+When called without arguments it will print a list of all errno values that exist in the system (in reverse order to see the lowest numbers last on screen).
+Any number or name given will print the errno value record for it which includes the numeric value, the symbolic name, and the strerror description. ...
+This program is handy for programmers to pick an apropriate errno value when developing software that returns error codes via errno(3)

 | num | name | description
 | --: | ---- | -----------
 | 132 | ERFKILL | Operation not possible due to RF-kill